michaelmanhart/pathman/README.md

 This set of scripts calculates statistical properties of the first-passage path ensemble for continuous-time random walks (CTRWs) on networks.
 PathMAN requires Python 2 or 3, NumPy, and SciPy.
 Full details of the algorithm and some simple examples are in our paper:

 Manhart M, Kion-Crosby W, Morozov AV.
-(2015)  "Path statistics, memory, and coarse-graining of continuous-time random walks on networks."  arXiv:???.
+(2015)  "Path statistics, memory, and coarse-graining of continuous-time random walks on networks."  arXiv:[1508.01578](http://arxiv.org/abs/1508.01578).

 PathMAN is licensed under GNU General Public License version 3 (see LICENSE for details).
 If you use PathMAN in your research, please cite the paper listed above.